top of page

 'Time for breakfast!
 Reach for the cereal box on the high shelf.'

-From the Mountain the students bring their arms out to the sides and raise them above their heads bringing the palms together.
+From the Mountain invite the participants to bring their arms out to the sides and raise them above their heads bringing the palms together.

 (Upward Hands Pose)